Whatapalaver/100_Days_of_Code/README.md

 ## Log

+### R2D48
+Taking the learning of new languages to an all-new level today.
+Rattling off the codewars FizzBuzz kata in JavaScript, Coffeescript and Python.
+The latter two are much, much more appealing than JS!

 ### R2D47 - Monday Week 5 @ Makers
 It's the start of javascript week and I am nervous.
 Feels like we are starting from scratch again.
 So far it hasn't actually proved to be too bad although addition is odd in JS and I cannot be doing with brackets and semi-colons! (){};
 ***ks ****!